Bathsheba Wasn’t a Victim

 What do they have to be friends about?

-Some form of attraction starts to surface.
+Some form of attraction usually starts to surface.

-You cannot spend excessive amounts of time with another person, of the opposite sex, share interests, stories and thoughts without developing an attraction to them.
+It is nearly impossible spend excessive amounts of time with another person, of the opposite sex, share interests, stories and thoughts without developing an attraction to them.

 It’s a rare for a man or woman to storm out of their home saying “I’m tired of my marriage, I’m gonna go have an affair”.